An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Granite Construction Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how GVA stock compares to 2,000+ US-based stocks, and to peers in the Industrial Services sector and Engineering & Construction industry.
+We show how GVA stock compares to 2,000+ US-based stocks, and to peers in the Construction sector and Highway, Street, and Bridge Construction industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.